Veda2808/CAPSTONE/README.md

-# CAPSTONE
-Use of Digital Technology to calculate water footprints for different daily use items.​
+#Use of Digital Technology to calculate water footprints for different daily use items.​